ExeClim/Isca/docs/source/modules/idealised_moist_phys.rst

 Isca will evaluate surface heat exchange provided a gaseous option is not specified (see below).
 Vertical diffusion may be enabled via ``turb = True``; default is ``False``.
 This enables calls to ``vert_turb_driver_mod``, ``vert_diff_mod`` and ``mixed_layer_mod``.

-Additonal namelist parameters further specify the processes called and parameters used:
+Additional namelist parameters further specify the processes called and parameters used:

 +----------------------------+-----------------------------------------------------------------------------+---------+
 | Option                     | Summary                                                                     |Default  |